Hopf monoids of ordered simplicial complexes: Introduction

 \subsection{Polyhedra}

 Having developed a purely algebraic and combinatorial theory of Hopf monoids of ordered simplicial complexes extending matroids, we now move to geometry.
 Every matroid $M$ has an associated \textit{base polytope} $\pp_M$ defined as the convex hull of the characteristic vectors of its bases (and thus contains all the data of~$M$).
 A far-reaching result of Gelfand, Goresky, MacPherson and Serganova~\cite[Thm.~4.1]{GGMS} states that a polyhedron $\pp\subset\Rr^E$ is a matroid base polytope for some matroid on $E$ if and only if $\pp$ satisfies the following three conditions: \begin{enumerate} \item[(M1)] $\pp$ is bounded; \item[(M2)] $\pp$ is an 0/1-polyhedron, that is, the coordinates of all vertices consist entirely of 0/1 vectors; \item[(M3)] Every edge of $\pp$ is parallel to some $\ee_i-\ee_j$, where $\{\ee_i\}_{i\in E}$ is the standard basis of $\Rr^E$.
-Equivalently, the normal fan of $\pp$ is a coarsening of the fan defined by the braid arrangement. \end{enumerate} Conditions~(M1) and~(M3) define the class of \textit{generalized permutohedra}, an important family of polytopes introduced under that name by Postnikov \cite{Beyond} and equivalent to the \textit{polymatroids} studied by Edmonds~\cite{edmonds}.
-Generalized permutohedra form a Hopf monoid $\GP$ that was studied intensively by Aguiar and Ardila \cite{AA}; in particular, the antipode of a generalized permutohedron $\pp$ has an elegant formula \cite[Thm.~7.1]{AA} in terms of the faces of $\pp$.
+Equivalently, the normal fan of $\pp$ is a coarsening of the fan defined by the braid arrangement. \end{enumerate} Conditions~(M1) and~(M3) define the class of \textit{generalized permutohedra}, an important family of polytopes introduced under that name by Postnikov \cite{PRW} and equivalent to the \textit{polymatroids} studied by Edmonds~\cite{edmonds}.
+(See \cite[Remark~1.3.10]{AA} for further discussion of related notions.)
+Generalized permutohedra form a Hopf monoid $\GP$ that was studied intensively by Aguiar and Ardila \cite{AA}; in particular, the antipode of a generalized permutohedron $\pp$ has an elegant formula ~\cite[Thm.~1.6.1]{AA} in terms of the faces of $\pp$.
 The Aguiar-Ardila formula is both \emph{cancellation-free} (all summands are distinct) and \emph{multiplicity-free} (all coefficients are $\pm1$).

 This theory carries over with little change to the family of \textit{extended generalized permutohedra}, or possibly-unbounded polyhedra satisfying condition~(M3).
 Moreover, the map $M\mapsto\pp_M$ identifies $\Mat$ with a Hopf submonoid of~$\GP$.
 Meanwhile, every polyhedron $\pp$ that satisfies (M2) and whose vertices have fixed coordinate sum gives rise to a pure simplicial complex $\Upsilon(\pp)$, its \textit{indicator complex}, whose facets are the supports of vertices of~$\pp$.